yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-feb-2023/index.md

   >}}

 The work of the wrapper is to translate a request from the game into a C++ call into the kernel, and then get the result from the kernel back into the game.
-In the past yuzu used manually written wrappers that were very error-prone.
+In the past, yuzu used manually written wrappers that were very error-prone.
 With this change, byte[] instead {{< gh-hovercard "9742" "automatically generates" >}} the needed wrappers.
 This code is far more accurate, so if you find games that no longer crash or soft-lock, here’s the new code responsible for it.
 One such example is `Moero Crystal H` which starts booting for the first time.